MorganBat/pi-marketplace/README.md

 1. As a seller, I wish to be able to sell old Raspberry pis that I am no longer using.

-2. As a seller, I wish to be able to sell raspberry pis with different software installed as a value add.
+2. As a seller, I wish to be able to sell raspberry pis with different software installed as a value-add.

-3. As a buyer, I wish to be able to buy second hand Raspberry Pis as they will be cheaper.
+3. As a buyer, I wish to be able to buy second hand Raspberry Pis as they will be cheaper than Brand New.

+4. As a buyer, I wish to be able to buy older model Raspberry Pis as they may have different plug configurations which will save me buying additional cables or adaptors.

-4. As a buyer, I may wish to purchase a Raspberry pi with pre installed software to save myself time or because I lack the technical skills to configure the pi.
+4. As a buyer, I wish to purchase a Raspberry pi with pre installed software to save myself time or because I lack the technical skills to configure the pi.

+5. As a user, I wish to be able to both buy and sell with the same account.

 ### R13 - Wireframes